-STRATEGY ACTION# ACTION TIMEFRAME RESOURCES TEAMS/LEAD Community Continue to promote and celebrate First Nations literature, culture and programming within the libraries 1 Welcome and share: New book posters to be displayed in branches aligned with engaging programming Year One and ongoing Operational Collections Development LeadLibraries LeadersMarketing 2 Present Australian, Aboriginal and Torres Strait Islander flags in all branches Year One and ongoing Operational Libraries LeadersMarketing Innovation Increase online presence and access to Aboriginal and Torres Strait Islander cultural knowledge 3 Lake Mac Libraries website to feature a tab with an information portal/directory Year Two Operational /grant Libraries LeadersLifelong LearningMarketing Capital Expand First Nations collection 4 Inclusion of Māori and other Pacific populations and development of contemporary reparative cataloging Year Three Operational Collections Development Lead 5 Incorporation of a dedicated Aboriginal study collection within the Windale Hub Year One on opening Operational Windale Hub LeaderCollections Development lead Community Welcome and share: include Indigenous songs/rhymes/ language at Storytime, 6 Deliver a minimum of 10 children's programs, with four delivered by an Aboriginal or Torres Strait Islander storyteller Year One and annual KPI Operational Libraries LeadersAboriginal CommunityLifelong LearningMarketing Innovation/creativity Develop an Awabakal children's book for Lake Macquarie 7 Commission a children's book illustrator and story book in Awabakal language A biannual program starting Year One Grant funding confirmed Lifelong LearningExternal Artists and Writers Incorporate Awabakal artists as part of the Lake Mac Libraries exhibition program 8 KPI: Minimum of two per year across libraries Launchpad Year One and ongoing Operational Lifelong LearningExternal Artists and Writers Community Build on dual naming existing facilities and continue to promote and raise awareness of Awabakal naming 9 Develop resources and programs that further promote the dual naming of library facilities KPI: Minimum of four per year Year One and ongoing Operational • Libraries Leaders Innovation/creativity 10 Investigate and develop uniform or wearable items for staff, promoting Awabakal language Year Two Operational • Libraries Leaders Community Increase Aboriginal and Torres Strait Islander membership to Lake Mac Libraries 11 Increase membership through; community incentive programs, school inclusion and mentorship and giveaways Year One and ongoing Operational CoordinatorMarketing
+STRATEGY ACTION# ACTION TIMEFRAME RESOURCES TEAMS/LEAD Community Continue to promote and celebrate First Nations literature, culture and programming within the libraries 1 Welcome and share: new book posters to be displayed in branches aligned with engaging programming Year One and ongoing Operational Collections Development LeadLibraries LeadersMarketing 2 Present Australian, Aboriginal and Torres Strait Islander flags in all branches Year One and ongoing Operational Libraries LeadersMarketing Innovation Increase online presence and access to Aboriginal and Torres Strait Islander cultural knowledge 3 Lake Mac Libraries website to feature a tab with an information portal/directory Year Two Operational /grant Libraries LeadersCommunity HistoryMarketing Capital Expand First Nations collection 4 Inclusion of Maori and other Pacific populations in the collection.
+Development of contemporary reparative cataloging, including Maori and other Pacific populations.
+Year Three Operational Collections Development Lead 5 Incorporation of a dedicated Aboriginal study collection within the Windale Hub Year One on opening Operational Windale Hub Leader Collections Development lead Community Welcome and share: include Indigenous songs/rhymes/language at Storytime 6 Deliver a minimum of 10 children's programs, with four delivered by an Aboriginal or Torres Strait Islander storyteller Year One and annual KPI Operational Libraries LeadersAboriginal CommunityLifelong LearningMarketing Innovation/creativity Develop an Awabakal children's book for Lake Macquarie 7 Commission a children's book illustrator and story book in Awabakal language A biannual program starting Year One Grant funding confirmed Lifelong LearningExternal Artists and Writers Incorporate Awabakal artists as part of the Lake Mac Libraries exhibition program 8 KPI: Minimum of two per year across libraries 'Launchpad' program Year One and ongoing Operational Cultural Projects CuratorExternal Artists and Writers Community Build on dual naming existing facilities and continue to promote and raise awareness of Awabakal naming 9 Develop resources and programs that further promote the dual naming of library facilities Year One and ongoing Operational • Libraries Leaders Innovation/creativity 10 Investigate and develop uniform or wearable items for staff, promoting Awabakal language Year Two Operational • Libraries Leaders Community Increase Aboriginal and Torres Strait Islander membership to Lake Mac Libraries 11 Increase membership through community incentive programs, school inclusion and mentorship and giveaways Year One and ongoing Operational CoordinatorMarketing